 Let's talk about interest and how to explain it to a borrower during a loan signing.

-In the video below, you'll see exactly how I would explain to a borrower if they thought the closing statement is wrong because they made their October payment
+In the video below, you'll see exactly what I would explain to a borrower if they thought loan documents' closing statement is wrong because they already made their October payment.

 Allow me to dive into it deeper now.

-In my loan signing system course, the closing statement is the first document you should review with the borrower so you should be sure to understand this concept.
+In my Loan Signing System course, I teach my students why the closing statement is the first document you should review with the borrower, so you should be sure to understand this concept as well.

-Once again, to make interest easier to understand, let's talk about the difference of renting and paying a mortgage.
-When you rent, you pay on the 1st and the covers you for the next 30 days.
-You’re paying those 30 days in advance.
+Once again, to make interest easier to understand, let's talk about the difference between renting and paying a mortgage.
+When you rent, you pay on the 1st of the month, which covers you for the next 30 days.
+Essentially, you’re paying those 30 days in advance.

 A mortgage is different.
-You pay what is called, in arrears.
-Meaning when you pay on the first of the month, you are actually paying for the previous 30 days that you lived in the home.
+You pay what is called, "in arrears".
+Meaning, when you pay on the 1st of the month, you are actually paying for the previous 30 days that you lived in the home.

-So, let's say you paid your September mortgage payment on the 1st of the month, you are actually paying for the month of August.
+So, let's say you paid your September mortgage payment on the 1st of the month - you actually just paid for the month of August.
 And that is where it can be a little confusing for a borrower because most borrowers don’t know that.

-Remember when you are explaining it, when you rent, you pay for the 30 days in advance.
+Remember, when explaining this concept borrowers, simply let them know: when you rent, you pay for 30 days in advance.
 When you have a mortgage you pay for 30 days in arrears.

 So why is this is important to understand as notary loan signing agent?

-Because when you go over the closing statement with the borrower, they frequently have a question on the interest they owe their current lender they are paying off.
+Because when you go over the closing statement with the borrower, they frequently have a question about the interest they owe their current lender they are paying off.

 If the payoff says that the borrower owes interest for October 1st to October 16th, a lot of borrowers will gawk and tell you they made their October payment and the closing statement is wrong.

-Remember, the first part of this video since their October 1st payment is paid in arrears, they’ve paid interest for September, NOT for October.
-So they still need to pay owe to the current lender for October that hasn’t yet been paid.
+Remember what we discussed in the first part of this video - because their October 1st payment is paid in arrears, they’ve paid interest for September, NOT for October.
+So they still need to pay interest to their lender for October.

 And since the closing statement does not say they owe interest from September 1st to October 16th, you know that escrow has accounted for their October payment being made because there is no September interest showing on the closing statement.

-On that same vein, if you see that the closing statement says interest they owe on their payoff from September 1st to October 16th, you should be able to come to the conclusion that have not made their October payment.
+In that same vein, if you see that the closing statement says interest that they owe on their payoff demand is from September 1st to October 16th, you should be able to come to the conclusion that they have not made their October payment.

-Regardless if it is a purchase or refinance, there will be interest that is being collected on the new loan on the closing statement.
+Regardless of whether it is a purchase or refinance, there will be interest that is being collected on the new loan that will appear on the closing statement.

 That's why the first payment is a month out, and this example it would be December because that is the first opportunity to get one full month in arrears.
 Remember that the December 1st payment is for all of November.

-So, if you see that the lender is collecting interest for October 17th to the 31st on the closing statement, you should be able to conclude that their first payment is December 1st.
+So, if you see that the lender is collecting interest for October 17th to the 31st on the closing statement, you should be able to conclude that the borrowe's first payment will be due on December 1st.

-Sometimes when you go over a closing statement you will notice overlapping interest on the closing statement.
+Sometimes when you go over a closing statement you will notice overlapping interest.
 Let’s say you see interest being collected on the old loan for October 1st to October 17th and interest on the new loan being collected from October 15th to October 31st.
 The borrower may ask why they are paying double interest on the overlapping days.

 When the loan closes, the dates will match up perfectly and the borrower will get returned any unneeded interest directly from escrow.

-Lastly, sometimes the borrower knows that the loan is suppose to close on the 15th.
-But yet the closing statement shows interest to the 18th.
+Lastly, sometimes the borrower knows that the loan is supposed to close on the 15th, yet the closing statement shows interest to the 18th.
 This is done on purpose.
-While the loan should close on the 15th what happens if it closes on the 17th for some unforeseen reason.
-If they didn't over estimate they would be short interest.
-Just like the overlapping interest, if escrow over estimated any interest the borrower will get it back at closing from the escrow company.
+While the loan should close on the 15th what happens if it closes on the 17th for some unforeseen reason?
+If they didn't overestimate they would be short interest.
+Just like the overlapping interest, if escrow overestimated any interest the borrower, will get it back at closing from the escrow company.

-Accrued interest is a topic that comes up frequently in your loan signings.
-Knowing how quickly answer simple questions will separate you from other signings agents who can not.
-Not to mention it will cut your signing time in half.
+Accrued interest is a topic that comes up frequently in loan signings.
+Knowing how to quickly answer simple questions about topics like this one will separate you from other signings agents who cannot.
+Not to mention, it will cut your signing time in half.

-This blog is just an example of the many concepts you will learn in my loan signing system online video training course.
+This blog is just one example of the many concepts you will learn in my Loan Signing System online video training course.

-Order my Loan Signing System online video course so you can get an actual closing statement in the loan docs.
+Click the link below to order my Loan Signing System online video course so you can get an actual closing statement used in real loan documents.
 Then practice walking a borrower through the concept of accrued interest.
-It will help reduce the time you spend in a loan signing, and allow you to do more signings in less time.
+It will help reduce the time you spend in a loan signing and allow you to do more signings in less time.

 About the Author